 4- DNP Project: The DNP Project can be done in the workplace allowing students to collect evidence-based research data.

-Possible CareersPrivate practice, clinics, nursing homes, and any environment where primary care is given.
+Possible CareersPrivate practice, clinics, nursing homes, school districts, and any environment where primary care is given.

 Application DeadlinesThere are currently no published application deadlines.

 - Baccalaureate degree in nursing from an accredited program

 - GPA of 3.0, both cumulative and in nursing courses